C.I.D. Moosa: Plot

-Moolamkuzhiyil Sahadevan is the son of a police constable named Prabhakaran, who works in the local police department's dog squad; their dog Arjun is a trained member of the squad with a unique ability to nab culprits and sniff out clues.
+Moolamkuzhiyil Sahadevan is the son of a police constable named Prabhakaran, who works in the local police department's dog squad; their dog Arjun a German Shepherd is a trained member of the squad with a unique ability to nab culprits and sniff out clues.
 Sahadevan has only one ambition: to join the Kerala Police department for which he clears his exams and prepares for the physical test.
 However, Sahadevan is not on good terms with his brother-in-law Pitambaran (who too is a Sub-inspector in the force) since he married Sahadevan's elder sister after an elopement.

 Meanwhile, a terrorist leader named Khalid "Baba" Muhammed, who is incarcerated in the Tihar Jail, formulates a plot to murder the new Chief Minister of Kerala Ravi Menon with the help of a shrewd and corrupt Police Commissioner Gowrishankar.
-Menon previously served as the Union Minister of State for Home Affairs who ordered for the quelling of Baba's terrorist organization, which led to Baba's imprisonment and the slaying of his family.
+Menon previously served as the Union Minister of State for Home Affairs where he ordered for the quelling of Baba's terrorist organization, which led to Baba's imprisonment and the slaying of his family.
 Baba and Shankar arranged 3 terrorists Randheer, Amar and Jandu to implant a bomb inside the hospital where Menon is undergoing treatment, but Sahadevan and Arjun find the bomb and throw it out before it explodes, though Arjun ends up being injured.
 Despite this, Sahadevan is able to arrange medical treatment to restore Arjun back to full health.

 In response to Sahadevan's actions at the hospital, Gowrishankar (with help from Pitambaran) intentionally makes Sahadevan fail his physical test.
 Sahadevan is at first dismayed and discouraged, but considers becoming a private detective and following the footsteps of his uncle 'Karamchand'.
 Karamchand willingly leaves his office and tools to his nephew, and Sahadevan adopts the pseudonym CID 'Moosa' (from the first syllables of his first and last names).
 In his first assignment, Moosa and his associates take it upon themselves to investigate the attack on the CM, and manage to nab Randheer (who planted the bomb at the hospital) and surrender him over to the police, impressing the DIG Sathyanath (who happens to be Menon's nephew).